 What they are really effective at is giving you and image of a bigger area of sky than a most other types of scope.
 This can make them a good choice for wide area nebulae and capturing large globular clusters or displays of beauty such as the pleiades.

 However, they tend to be cheap, of lower quality and don’t offer great astronomy.

 2) Dobsonian Reflector Telescopes

-The huge benefit of a Dobsonian telescope is that you can have an incredibly large aperture, even as big as 15", for a relatively low price.
+The huge benefit the low cost mount is that you can have an incredibly large aperture for a relatively low price.
 Here are plenty of examples on Amazon (opens new page).

-It is a very simply designed scope: a long tube, altazimuth (point and shoot) mount and one big mirror... which is why they are known as 'light buckets'.
+It is a very simply designed scope: a long tube, altazimuth mount and a big mirror.
+It’s easy to see why they are known as ‘light buckets’.